LukeCostanza/CIS106-Luke-Costanza/README.md

 ## Assignment 4

 Not too many new ideas or experiences during this week but the knowledge was still consumed and I did learn a thing or two.
 The first memorable thing that was implemented into my Activity 6.py file was the use of float instead of integer.
 This allowed the user to input a decimal number for the price of a paint gallon and use the real number for the calculations.
 Something else that I re-taught myself was the importance of reading the directions vigorously.
 As these assignments slowly increase in difficulty doing the correct steps is vital to creating an A+ assignment.
 This week's activity 6 in particular was difficult in organizing my code for the correct variables to calculate with their respective pair.
 Too often I checked my code and found many miscalculations and I would not be surprised if there were more if I'm being honest.
 Overall this was an informative week and look forward to corrections and insights in my work.

+## Assignment 5

+This week was an eventful week for learning a more challenging topic.
+I took advantage of the office hours provided by both our professor and other professors.
+The 15-minute video call was very very helpful and would 100% recommend it to anyone else looking for some extra help.
+I think I understand how the class works now and what is expected of me when turning in assignments and at what time.
+Overall excited for the next topic and cant wait to learn a little bit more.